hcuffy/written-articles/AARs/CodeCamp.md

 - A simple web search with any search engine of the subject matter or error message will lead you to other developers that experienced the same issue.
 Also, pay attention to the date of the issue as some may be outdated and cause even more problems.

-- Red the error logs/messages before attempting to fix the issue.
+- Read the error logs/messages before attempting to fix the issue.
 There are two reasons for this.

 1. The cause of the error might be obvious to you in the message.
 2. After seeing the error multiple times and fixing it several times over and over again; it will bring you back to point “1”.